-2.17 The Brigade has recognised trade unions who can offer advice and support on all issues affecting you at work including your health and wellbeing.
+2.15 The Brigade has recognised trade unions who can offer advice and support on all issues affecting you at work including your health and wellbeing.
 Union representatives are trained to provide support and representation in any formal processes.
 Union membership also entitles you to free legal advice if appropriate.

-People Services/Health and Safety
+People Services

-2.18 People Services and Health and Safety within the Directorate for People are departments full of knowledge and expertise across a wide range of areas including Wellbeing, Inclusion and Diversity, Neurodiversity, Learning Support and Resilience, and HR Services.
+2.16 People Services is a large department full of knowledge and expertise across a wide range of areas including Wellbeing, Inclusion and Diversity, Neurodiversity, Learning Support and Resilience, and HR Services.
 People Services are here to support you and can answer any questions or concerns that you may have.
 If you have any questions or concerns, please contact the HR Helpdesk on 0208 555 1200 extension 89100 and they can advise you of the best person to speak to provide the necessary support.